Your team may view accounting as a chore. How do you get them interested in the numbers?

 For example, one of your priorities may be to improve cash flow.
-To get your salesperson excited about this, you could show them – with helpful illustrations – how their sales and efforts to control sales costs – such as client meetings, food costs and travel expense – have contributed toward improved cash flow.
+To get your salespeople excited about this, you could show them, with helpful illustrations, how their sales and efforts to control sales costs—such as client meetings, food costs and travel expenses—have made a difference.

 One way of making this easy and immediate is investing in a tool that shows performance dashboards that can be read at a glance.
 FreshBooks, for example, has a unique reporting dashboard that provides a summary of company profitability.

 Because it’s the same software that you manage invoices and expenses from, it will always be as up-to-date as your inputs.
-Plus, you’re able to share these reports with select employees.
+Plus, you’ll be able to share these reports with select employees.

 3. Set Clear KPIs

-Key performance indicators or KPIs are measures set to determine how well a company is achieving its business goals.
+Key performance indicators (KPIs) are measures set to determine how well a company is achieving its business goals.

 To ensure employees are on the same page and working toward common goals, link these KPIs to a specific goal and share it with your employees.

-Every individual on your team should have individual KPIs that ladder up to your business goals and recognition for significant contributions to those goals.
+Every individual on your team should have their own KPIs that translate to your business goals, and recognition for significant contributions to those goals.

-Part of the reason why people flinch at the term “accounting” is that there’s much manual input and many of the tasks involved are repetitive and mundane.
-Think of creating a new invoice for a client each month even though the client is on a retainer and the invoice details remain the same each month.
+Part of the reason why people flinch at the term accounting is because they think it requires manual input, and many of the tasks involved are repetitive and mundane.
+Picture creating a new invoice for a client each month, even though the client is on a retainer and the invoice details remain the same.

 Of course, not all software is created equal.
 There is software that requires you to jump through many hoops, and you may even need training.
-The problem is that training involves a learning curve and it’s more likely they won’t use the software.
+The problem is that training involves a learning curve, which can discourage people from getting started.

-FreshBooks is built to be ridiculously easy – so easy that you don’t have to have any accounting knowledge to use it.
+FreshBooks is built to be ridiculously easy—so easy that you don’t need any accounting knowledge to use it.
 What better tool to give your team to get them engaged with managing and tracking finances and business performance?!

 If you have a salesperson or team, this section is for you.
-I remember working for a company as a Business Development Manager.
-I was responsible for growing company and understood the significance of the numbers, but I was never excited about them.
+I remember working for a company as a business development manager.
+I was responsible for a growing company and understood the significance of the numbers, but I was never excited about them.

 That was until the company introduced a commission structure.
 Numbers were now my currency.
 I paid close attention to them.
 It was in my interest.
 After all, the more sales I made for the company, the more money I made for myself.